 You may also be interested in the post Harm Reduction for Self-Harm.

 - Cornell University College of Human Ecology Self-Injury & Recovery Resources: About self-injury

-- International Society for the Study of Self-Injury: Who Engages in Nonsuicidal Self-Injury?
+- International Society for the Study of Self-Injury

 - Klonsky, E. D., Victor, S. E., & Saffer, B. Y. (2014).
 Nonsuicidal self-injury: What we know, and what we need to know.
 Canadian Journal of Psychiatry, 59(11), 565-568.